formaldemography/working_group/index.md

 ## Next meeting

 **February 25 at 1pm ET: Formal demography of kinship: theory and applications**.
-[Hal Caswell](https://www.uva.nl/en/profile/c/a/h.caswell/h.caswell.html?cb) (Universty of Amsterdam) will talk about his work on the formal demography of kinship, and [Diego Alburez-Gutierrez](http://alburez.me/) (MPIDR) will talk about the application of these methods using the [DemoKin](https://github.com/IvanWilli/DemoKin) R package, developed by himself and [Iván Williams](https://github.com/IvanWilli) (Universidad de Buenos Aires).
+[Hal Caswell](https://www.uva.nl/en/profile/c/a/h.caswell/h.caswell.html?cb) (University of Amsterdam) will talk about his work on the formal demography of kinship, and [Diego Alburez-Gutierrez](http://alburez.me/) (MPIDR) will talk about the application of these methods using the [DemoKin](https://github.com/IvanWilli/DemoKin) R package, developed by himself and [Iván Williams](https://github.com/IvanWilli) (Universidad de Buenos Aires).

 Ahead of the meeting, some supporting info on the DemoKin package is [here](http://alburez.me/DemoKin_example/).